 At the Olympics, millions watched a man ride a dancing horse to win a gold medal.
 That is niche.
 Other athletes spent four years preparing for a sub-10-second dash.
 They became world-class because they found their niche and worked at that.
 In advertising and politics, like sport, it is all about targeted (niche) campaigns.

 How many times have I been lured by emails starting ‘We love your work!’
 Talk of TV shows, lucrative commissions or global publications.
 They dangle the proverbial carrot to lure us along like a metaphorical ass.
 But these people are clouds without rain, promising much but delivering nothing.
 Beware of gushing emails, but be open to the unexpected.
 There are invitations that seem too good but are, in fact, true.
 Like the paid commission to stay on remote St Kilda, or winning funding for eight weeks in Tibet or the exhibition in the State Hermitage in Russia.
 All real, unexpected and brilliant.

 5. Be offline, often

 Stay here for now.
-Offline space allows thoughts to evolve as they are intended, to converse and imagine without the interruption of a phone or email or the eternal stream of social media updates.
-It saps our attention and impacts our relationships.
+Offline space allows thoughts to evolve as they are intended, to converse and imagine without the interruption of a phone or email or the eternal stream of social media updates which sap our attention and impact on our relationships.
 Switching to airplane mode on a train or walking is a liberation from our addiction to information.